ciphrex/mSIGNA/README.md

         * SQLite Database Runtime Library (libodb-sqlite)

 Vault has been built in Linux using gcc 4.6.3 and greater for both 64-bit Linux and 64-bit Windows (cross-build, mingw64).

-CoinClasses and CoinQ have also been built using clang 4.1 in OS X (10.7 and greater).
+It has also been built using clang (4.1 and greater) in OS X (10.7 and greater).

 - To build for linux: